EyasuTeshome/shifttracker/job-search/map-your-network.md

 ### Connections and circles in your network

 A professional network consists of people you connect with and interact with in distinct ways and times.
-Some are very close relations with whom you often communicate: you give them and get constant support.
-But, on the other hand, you occasionally interact with others and don’t offer or receive much.
+Some are very close relations with whom you often communicate, and you constantly give support and receive support from.
+But, on the other hand, you occasionally interact with others and don’t offer or receive much support.

 Thus, your network includes a range of relationships that are closer or more distant from you.
 To achieve your professional goals, you can target your networking efforts to change the nature of some of your relationships with the members of your network.